Simple Ways to Unclog a Drain

 How to Unclog a Drain

-It is very common fro clogs to occur in sinks, especially in the bathroom.
+What causes a clogged drain?
+It is very common for clogs to occur in sinks, especially in the bathroom.
 Between soap, dirt, grime, and hair, and other yucky stuff, there is lots of reasons for the drain to clog.
 The gunk mucks up the drain and water doesn’t flow smoothly.

-- Signs that your drain is clogged: water drains slowly - if the water is pooling around the drain in the sink, tub or shower it may be a sign your drain is getting clogged.
+Water drains slowly.
+If the water is pooling around the drain in the sink, tub or shower it may be a sign your drain is getting clogged.
 If the water is backing up quickly, it is most likely that the clog is close to the drain opening.

-You can use a bent wire hanger - Straighten the wire hange and then bend one end to create a small hook and try to bring out stuff around the drain.
+You can use a bent wire hanger.
+Straighten the wire hanger and then bend one end to create a small hook and try to bring out stuff around the drain.
 It should pull out hair and other accumulated gunk.
 It is important to remember to pull stuff out, not push it in further.
 After you have as much as you can, run hot water and see if the drain has cleared.

 Vinegar and Baking Soda to Unclog Your Sink